Ugochukwuodinaka/Students-Mental-Health-Analysis/README.md

 - <img src="images/Deppression_Anxiety_Panic_Attack_Trend_By_Students_Year_of_Study.jpg" width="500">

 - **Depression, Anxiety and Panic Attack Trend By Students Year of Study:**
-- Based on the data presented in this work, this cross-sectional study investigates how many students of different years have certain mental health disorders (anxiety, depression, and panic attacks).
+- Based on the data presented in this project, this cross-sectional study investigates how many students of different years have certain mental health disorders (anxiety, depression, and panic attacks).
 - __Anxiety:__ The overall anxiety level is highest in Year 1 specifically 14 students have been found to be anxiously attached while the rest of the students had less anxiety levels in later years.
 This maintains that first-year students receive high anxiety due to the change of setting, academic stress, and accommodating pressures.
 They therefore come up with ways of dealing with things hence they are less anxious.
 - __Depression:__ Depression is also most prevalent in Year 1 with 14 students while it is cyclic in other years.
 The first one may be explained by the psychosocial stress caused by the first days of an academic term, separation from the home environment, and academic workload.
 - __Panic Attacks:__ Clearly, the most number of students experiencing panic attacks is in Year 1 (14) while those in Year two (2), Year three (2), and Year four (1) experience very few.
 This may be associated with the social pressure that students and particularly women, face as they try to balance between school, social life, work and other financial demands as they adapt to university life.